Analysis of Massive MIMO-Enabled Downlink Wireless Backhauling for Full-Duplex Small Cells

 \section{Conclusion}

-We have investigated the performance of a massive MIMO-enabled wireless backhaul network which is composed of a mixture of small cells configured either in the in-band or out-of-band FD backhaul mode.
-Downlink coverage probability has been derived for a typical user considering both the IBFD and OBFD modes.
-Closed-form expressions have been provided for special cases.
-Under perfect backhaul assumption, a closed-form expression of the optimal proportion of IBFD and OBFD SBSs has been derived.
-It has been shown that selecting a correct proportion of out-of-band small cells in the network is crucial in obtaining a high rate coverage.
-Also, selecting an appropriate SI cancellation value is also crucial to achieve the gains of IBFD over OBFD mode.
-The impact of various sources of interferences at the access and backhaul links of SBSs has been investigated and few remedial solutions for backhaul interference management have been presented.
-The significance of the backhaul interference mitigation is found to be more evident in scenarios with high transmit power of CNs and low intensity of SBS.
-The framework can be extended to include multiple antennas at SBSs, to consider the possibility of serving users through CNs, i.e., depending on the coverage requirements a user can opportunistically switch between SBSs and CNs.
-Moreover, the problem of optimal partitioning of a spectrum band for non-overlapping deployment of IBFD and OBFD SBSs (i.e., deployment across different sub-bands) can be investigated.
+We have investigated the performance of a massive MIMO-enabled wireless backhaul network which is composed of a mixture of small cells configured either in the in-band or out-of-band FD backhaul mode. {The feature of massive MIMO at CNs and shared-antenna based full-duplexing at SBSs can enable the use of the proposed framework in existing LTE-A standards.} Downlink coverage probability has been derived for a typical user considering both the IBFD and OBFD modes.
+It has been shown that selecting a correct proportion of out-of-band small cells in the network and appropriate SI cancellation value is crucial in obtaining a high rate coverage.
+Few remedial solutions for backhaul interference management have been presented.
+The framework can be extended {to include multiple antennas at SBSs}, to consider the possibility of serving users through CNs, i.e., depending on the coverage requirements a user can opportunistically switch between SBSs and CNs.
+Further extensions to this work could include the effect of opportunistic scheduling on the rate coverage probability.